IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

    pick and place machines when a board is being assembled at a fab house

 #.
 Move the op amp on the board.
 Move components by mousing over them and
-   typing 'm'.
+   pressing 'm'.
 To rotate, type 'r'.
 Click to place back down.

 #.
 Finish placing components on the board.
 Feel free to place them however
    you wish, but try to minimize the number of crossing white wires.